tlswg/dtls-rrc/draft-ietf-tls-dtls-rrc.md

 Future extensions to the Return Routability Check sub-protocol may define new message types.
 Implementations MUST be able to parse and ignore messages with an unknown `msg_type`.
-(Naturally, implementation MUST be able to parse and understand the three RRC message types defined in this document.)
+(Naturally, implementations MUST be able to parse and understand the three RRC message types defined in this document.)

 # RRC and CID Interplay